Latest measles statistics published | UK Health Security Agency

 - 41 in November 2023

-We are continuing to see measles cases right across the country, with cases particularly high in London and the West Midlands.
-Measles is an extremely infectious disease, and it only takes one case to get into a community with low vaccination rates for measles to spread rapidly, especially in schools and nurseries, so it is vital that people are fully protected by two doses of the MMR vaccine.
-Measles is completely preventable with vaccination, but many thousands of children around the country are still not fully vaccinated and are at risk of serious illness or life-long complications.
-That is why our campaign is reminding parents of the importance of ensuring their children are vaccinated.
+We know some communities in London have very low MMR vaccination rates.
+Measles is extremely infectious and it only takes one case to get into these communities for this disease to spread rapidly, especially in schools and nurseries.

+The MMR jab offers the best protection against measles.
+Measles is preventable but many thousands of children around the country are still not fully vaccinated and may be at risk of serious illness or life-long complications.
+No parent wants this for their child.

-Parents should check their child’s Red Book now to ensure that children are up to date with their MMR and other routine vaccines.
-If you’re unsure, contact your GP practice.
-They will bring your child up to date if necessary.
-If the NHS is in touch about catching up on missed vaccines, please respond as soon as possible.
+Parents should check their child’s Red Book now to ensure that children are up to date with the MMR and other routine vaccines.
+If you’re unsure, contact your GP practice to check.
+Your GP can offer the vaccinations your child needs to bring them up to date.
+If the NHS contacts you about catching up on missed vaccines, please respond as soon as possible.

 Epidemiological updates will continue to be published every Thursday.
 Data included in this report are provisional and subject to change as more suspected cases undergo confirmatory testing and some locally tested cases are discarded after obtaining further epidemiological information or undergoing confirmatory testing at the reference laboratory.